Skip to content

 Goldklang Group CPAs specializes in audit and tax services for homeowners associations, condominiums, and housing cooperatives.
 With over 40 years of experience, the firm strives to deliver superior results to clients through tailored audit and tax procedures.
 They emphasize expert knowledge and attention to detail in their work, saving clients over $3 million in just three years.
 Their target audience is homeowners associations seeking reliable and competent financial services.

 On May 25, 2026, the website of Goldklang Group CPAs appeared on the leak site of the DragonForce ransomware group.
-The firm, which provides audit and tax services to homeowners associations, condominiums, and housing cooperatives, had internal files exfiltrated during a ransomware attack.
+The firm, which provides audit and tax services to homeowners associations, condominiums, and housing cooperatives, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that the number of affected individuals remains unknown, but client financial records, tax documents, and other sensitive business files are believed to be among the stolen data.

 Available reporting describes the incident as a classic ransomware operation in which attackers gained access, exfiltrated data, and later listed the victim on their public leak site to pressure payment.
 The primary source is the DragonForce leak page itself, mirrored by ransomware.live at the onion address provided below.
 No exact count of exposed records has been published, and the precise date of initial compromise is not yet public.
 What is confirmed is that internal files were taken and that the firm specializes in financial services for community associations, meaning the data likely includes personal financial details of homeowners, board members, and association employees.